JoeChrys/i2c-vip/NOTES.md

   - auto STOP condition process after delay (disabled when `do_drive()` is called)
   - Warning when master is about to send without Start Condition
+  - Active driving for higher speed modes and clock stretch restrictions

+#### I2C limitiations

+  - no reset

 ---